rubenmesserschmidt/Section-Box_docs/docs/source/menu.rst

 On the right side of the outliner you can perform the following operations:

 **Create**
-    :ref:`Create` a new section box.
+    :ref:`manage:create` a new section box.
 This works the same as the create option in the *Object Context Menu*.

 **Delete**
-    :ref:`Delete` the active section box.
+    :ref:`manage:delete` the active section box.

 **Move**
     Move entries up or down in the list.